cbaenziger/Oozie_MajorCompaction_Example/README.md

 `mvn assembly:assembly -DdescriptorId=jar-with-dependencies`

 # To deploy workflow:
 One will deploy the workflow and files to their HDFS.
-Then, one will submit the `job.properties` to to Oozie kicking off compactions.
+Then, one will submit the `job.properties` to Oozie kicking off compactions.

 ## To stage files on local machine:
 1. Put a client `hbase-site.xml` in example_`workflow/lib` directory (or run the shell script in the included `hbase-site.xml` to generate the file.)